ministryofjustice/opg-use-an-lpa/docs/architecture/decisions/0023-lpa-data-format.md

 --------------------------------------------------
 * contactLanguagePreference - we will ignore because instead we use the Use account's preferences
 * identityCheck - not used by Use
-* signedAt  ** ???  only needed for donor - move to legacy field TODO
 * phone - (only Attorney ) not used by Use

 Present in Legacy but Missing in Modernise